sph-mn/sph-sp/readme.md

     (seq-event d sound-b (+ time 20))))

-(define (sample-f env time gen-result seq-state . custom) ; this maps time to sample value
+(define (sample-f env time gen-result seq-state . custom) ; this maps time to sample value in sp-generate
   (seq time seq-state (l (data seq-state) (pairs data gen-result seq-state custom))))

-(define (segment-f env time segment gen-result . custom) ; this maps time and a possibly empty sample array to a new sample array (pair (pair (list segment) gen-result) custom))
+(define (segment-f env time segment gen-result . custom) ; this maps time and a sample array to a new sample array ; the sample array was first processed by sample-f and can be empty (pair (pair (list segment) gen-result) custom))

 (define (run)